 Rapidly evolving information technologies drive the digital transformation of products, services, and organizations.
 Successful enablers of digital transformation require a profound understanding and integration of business and information technology.

-Six Master of Science programs combining technology and management expertise.
-Designed in close cooperation with the industry that perfectly fit for ambitious engineers, computer-scientists, and economists.
+Be the next EnablerOur six Master of Science programs combine cutting-edge technology and management expertise.
+Designed in close cooperation with the industry, they are a perfect match for ambitious engineers, computer scientists, and economists.

 Check if you meet the requirements